chocolatey/docs/input/en-us/central-management/setup-client.md

 > If you decide you want to open this up for over the internet communication, you should also set `centralManagementClientCommunicationSaltAdditivePassword` and `centralManagementServiceCommunicationSaltAdditivePassword` - see [Configuration](#configuration) below.

 #### Config Settings
 * `centralManagementServiceUrl` = **' '** - The URL that should be used to communicate with Chocolatey Central Management.
 It should look something like https://servicemachineFQDN:24020/ChocolateyManagementService.
-See https://chocolatey.org/docs/features-chocolatey-central-management#fqdn-usage.
+See [FQDN usage](../features/paid/chocolatey-central-management#fqdn-usage).
 Defaults to '' (empty).
 Available in business editions v2.0.0+ only.
 * `centralManagementReportPackagesTimerIntervalInSeconds` = **'1800'** - Amount of time, in seconds, between each execution of the background service to report installed and outdated packages to Chocolatey Central Management.
 Defaults to '1800'.
 Available in business editions v2.0.0+ only.
 * `centralManagementReceiveTimeoutInSeconds` = **'30'** - The amount of time, in seconds, that the background agent should wait to receive information from Chocolatey Central Management.
 Defaults to '30'.
 Available in business editions v2.0.0+ only.
 * `centralManagementSendTimeoutInSeconds` = **'30'** - The amount of time, in seconds, that the background agent should wait to send information to Chocolatey Central Management.
 Defaults to '30'.
 Available in business editions v2.0.0+ only.